hast0n/mewo-challenge/README.md

 The program has 3 execution modes:
 1. Computes the overall F1 Score on the train data for one `(metric, precision)` pair.
 2. Computes thresholds for one `(metric, precision)` pair and applies them to the test set for an export.
 Can then be submitted for grading
 3. Computes every `(metric, precision)` pair and returns the one with the best F1 Score.
 Also applies & exports the thresholds for the test set.
+The operation may take a while.
 4. (Debug)

 ## Run